 Engage in subject network activities in order to develop pedagogy

-Report around provision and objectives laid out in the pupils EHCP at annual reviews in line with SEND Code of Practice 2014 .
+Report around provision and objectives laid out in the pupils’ EHCP at annual reviews in line with SEND Code of Practice 2014 .

 Support for the Academy

 Be aware and comply with health and safety policies and procedures relating to safeguarding young people, security and confidentiality, reporting any concerns to the named person.